Take the quiz

 Is diastema bad?

-We remind you that not all cases of diastema are a health problem, but when they are, it is important to treat it as soon as possible.
+We remind you that not all cases of diastema are a health problem, but when they are, it is important to treat them as soon as possible.

 Diastema can cause an imbalance in the jaw and in the force exerted on the teeth.
 This imbalance can lead over time to wear and tear of the enamel, gums, and bone structure, as well as poor positioning of the teeth.